How do you order, use and get the most from Sono?

 Sono is contraindicated for certain conditions.
 Please see the list of conditions here.
 If in doubt, please consult your doctor.

 Orders are usually dispatched within two days with free UPS delivery to your door usually within five working days.

 This can vary greatly between different patients.
 While some users report significant results within the first two weeks – or even the first few days – of treatment, typically results are seen between 2-4 months of regular use.
 For best results apply therapy regularly as described in your user manual while relaxing.

-Any change can be a sign that the therapy is starting to work.
-This might include a change in tinnitus intensity or short periods of time when your tinnitus is quieter or absent.
+Any unusual change in symptoms can be a sign that the therapy is starting to work.
+This might include a change in tinnitus pitch or intensity, or short periods of time when your tinnitus is quieter or absent.
 In some cases, relief can be very gradual, so you may not notice it immediately.

-Because tinnitus can be triggered by so many different factors such as health, stress or medication, a future recurrence is not impossible but it is certainly not inevitable and relief can be long term.
-If you know what caused your tinnitus or made it worse, your doctor or audiologist will be able to advise you on how to minimise your exposure to potential triggers and on what other action you can take to reduce the chances of your tinnitus recurring.
+Because tinnitus can be triggered by so many different factors such as health, stress or medication, a future recurrence is not impossible but it is certainly not inevitable and relief should be long term.
+If you know what caused your tinnitus or made it worse, your doctor or audiologist will be able to advise you on how to minimise your exposure to potential triggers, and on what other action you can take to reduce the chances of your tinnitus recurring.
 Some users who have seen success with Sono choose to continue using it on a reduced ‘maintenance’ schedule to reduce the chances of their tinnitus recurring, or for related benefits such as improved sleep and relaxation.